Michigan pharmacist refuses medicine to woman having miscarriage

 For women who don't completely miscarry, there is a risk of developing an infection called sepsis, which is dangerous and can be fatal.

-Peterson and her husband were in Petoskey when she tried to have the prescription filled, on a weekend getaway to try to grieve the loss of their pregnancy.
+Peterson and her husband were in Petoskey when she tried to have the prescription filled.

 Just as they were about to go to the store to pick up the medicine, Peterson said she got a call from the Meijer pharmacist.